-If a pupil has a third occurrence of disruption of learning they will be 'exited' to the Compass room, an out of lesson provision away from their peers until a set amount of work has been completed.
+If a pupil has a third occurrence of disruption of learning they will be 'exited' to the Compass room, an out of lesson reflection room away from their peers until a set amount of work has been completed and students are ready to return successfully to lessons.
 This will prevent individual pupils from disrupting the learning of others, and therefore harming their chances of achieving to the best of their abilities and excelling in all that they do.